alexrenda/Omacs/design.md

    alongside the program, should the user choose to implement any added functionality to Omacs.

-* Content-sensitive editing modes, including support for a variety of file types including plain text and OCaml source code.

 * Highly customizable, using OCaml code to replace or supplement built-in Omacs functionality.
 This will be interpreted at run time, using Ocaml's built in interpreter (i.e. whatever the